Estimation of a Multiplicative Correlation Structure in the Large Dimensional Case: Introduction

-The rest of the paper is structured as follows.
-In Section \ref{sec model} we discuss our Kronecker product model in detail while in Section \ref{sec motivation} we give three motivations of our model.
-We address identification and estimation in Sections \ref{sec identification} and \ref{sec estimation}, respectively.
-Section \ref{sec asymptotics} gives the asymptotic properties of the minimum distance estimator, of a one-step approximation of the QMLE, of the estimators of the parameters of the spectral distribution, of the estimators of the extreme logarithmic eigenvalues, and of the estimator of the variance of the minimum variance portfolio.
-We also provide an over-identification test.
-In Section \ref{sec model selction} we address some model selection issue.
-Sections \ref{sec simu} and \ref{sec app} provide numerical evidence for the performance of the model in a simulation study and an empirical application, respectively.
+The rest of the article is structured as follows.
+In Section \ref{sec model} we lay out the Kronecker product model in detail.
+Section \ref{sec MD estimation} introduces the MD estimator, gives its asymptotic properties, and includes a specification test, while Section \ref{sec QMLE} discusses the QMLE and one-step estimator, and provides the asymptotic properties of the one-step estimator.
+Section \ref{sec modelselection} examines the issue of model selection.
+Section \ref{sec simu} provides numerical evidence for the model as well as an empirical application.
 Section \ref{sec conclusion} concludes.
-All the proofs are deferred to Appendix A; further auxiliary lemmas needed in Appendix A are provided in Appendix B.
+Major proofs are to be found in Appendix; the remaining proofs are put in Supplementary Material (SM in what follows).